 The Still House String Band is a bluegrass band with a pedal board addiction.
 Our original tunes will make you sing and our covers will make you dance.
-After playing for over a year every Thursday night at the Peach Street Distillery in Palisade, Colorado the Still House String Band was formed.
-Drawing inspiration from The Grateful Dead, Jeff Austin, Leftover Salmon, The String Cheese Incident, Greensky Bluegrass, and more recently Billy Strings, as well as countless other musicians, our fans enjoy our unpredictable shows, gravity-defying solos, and love of a good time.
+After playing for over a year every Thursday night at the Peach Street Distillery in Palisade, Colorado as their “house band” the Still House String Band was formed.
+Drawing inspiration from The Grateful Dead, Yonder Mountain String Band, Jeff Austin Band, Leftover Salmon, The String Cheese Incident, New Grass Revival, Greensky Bluegrass, and more recently Billy Strings, as well as countless other musicians*, our fans enjoy our unpredictable shows, gravity-defying solos, and love of a good time.
 Learn about the band members and their musical journeys below.

 Clinton Knorpp